+39 331 584 7291 [email protected] Mon-Fri 8:00-17:30 (CET)

 Fiber optic splicing costs vary widely depending on project size, location, fiber type, and site conditions.
 The "per splice" rate is the most.
 Buyers typically pay for fiber optic cable by length, fiber type, and installation complexity.
 Commercial building installations with 100-200 network drops generally range from $15,000 to $30,000.
 Single-mode fiber costs less per foot than multimode fiber, but it requires more.
 We charge $80 per hour from the time we leave the workshop to when we return.
 Here i might be doing a data rack that might only be 12 splices so it takes time to set up and pack up where as.

-• How to fix the price of junction boxes
+• How to test the quality of a non-jumping beam splitter

 • How to connect the downstream fiber optic cable to a router